gwastro/pycbc_wferrors_plugin/README.md

 # pycbc_wferrors_plugin

 Plugin for PyCBC to apply systematic errors models to gravitational waveforms.
 To see how it can be used, please refer to the [examples](examples) folder.
+It contains a folder [notebooks](example/notebooks) which contains an example notebook.
+Another folder [config_files](example/config_files) contains the example configuration files for the PE runs with PyCBC Inference.

 ## Installation